 Shock-tube testing involves 1.5 lbs of C-4 explosive set off in a tube 60 feet away from the outside of a wall.
 It tests to see if any parts of the cladding or debris are blown through the wall, compromising occupant safety.

-We tested our CI-System with three core cladding products – terra cotta, metal and brick panels.
-All three have passed, meeting the most stringent criteria for blast testing using a shock tube.
+We tested our CI-System with two core cladding products – terra cotta and metal.
+They have passed, meeting the most stringent criteria for blast testing using a shock tube.

 Shock-tube blast testing is mandated for government buildings and hospitals as an anti-terrorist measure.
 It's not commonplace for a rain screen system to be tested, but it's actually one of the most important parts of the building envelope, especially in relation to occupant safety and flying debris.